JiayueShi/recommendation-system/README.md

 # recommendation-system
-basic algorithms of recommendation system
+Basic algorithms of recommendation system with Scala and Spark.